Prosciutto Wrapped Pork Tenderloin

 - Season with salt and pepper.
 Then add desired amount of butter for that gourmet touch!

 - Remove from burner and serve at room temperature.
+Discard bay leaf and cinnamon stick.

 - Wrap with Prosciutto and close with a wooden toothpick – be sure to remove them before serving.
+Place on a plate.

 - Season both sides with Three Little Pigs BBQ Rub or your choice of rubs.